DIY Servo SubWoofer (Velocity Feedback)

 With any dual voice coil low frequency driver, the signal is not really a perfect match to the velocity of the cone.
 There is mutual inductance between the two coils that causes a 180° phase shift and a dip in the amplitude response.
 The frequency of this anomaly is higher than my subwoofer's crossover point, but its effect is still within the crossover region.
 Below f0 there is a broad peak which needs to be removed as well.

-The disturbance in response can be counteracted by a 2nd order notch filter, with f0 = 146Hz.
+The disturbance in response can be counteracted by a 2nd order filter, with f0 = 146Hz.
 That puts the feedback back in line with the actual cone velocity, at least enough that the crossover can go above the current 70Hz.

 Test Fixture